Brian De Palma: Early life and education

-Enrolled at Columbia University as a physics student, De Palma became enraptured with filmmaking after seeing Orson Welles's Citizen Kane (1941) and Alfred Hitchcock's Vertigo (1958).
-After receiving his undergraduate degree in 1962, De Palma enrolled at the newly mixed-gender Sarah Lawrence College as a graduate student in their theater department, earning an M.A. in the discipline in 1964 and becoming one of the first male students in a predominantly female school.
+Enrolled at Columbia University as a physics student, De Palma became enraptured with filmmaking after seeing Orson Welles' Citizen Kane (1941) and Alfred Hitchcock's Vertigo (1958).
+After receiving his undergraduate degree in 1962, De Palma enrolled at the newly coed Sarah Lawrence College as a graduate student in their theater department, earning an M.A. in the discipline in 1964 as one of the first male students in a predominantly female school.
 Once there, influences as various as drama teacher Wilford Leach, the Maysles brothers, Michelangelo Antonioni, Andy Warhol and Jean-Luc Godard, impressed upon De Palma the many styles and themes that would shape his work in the coming decades.

 Career

-1963–1976: Rise to prominence
+1963–1976: Early work and rise to prominence

 An early association with a young Robert De Niro resulted in The Wedding Party.
-The film, co-directed with Wilford Leach and producer Cynthia Munroe, had been shot in 1963 but remained unreleased until 1969, when De Palma's star had risen sufficiently in the Greenwich Village filmmaking scene.
+The film, co-written and co-directed with Wilford Leach and producer Cynthia Munroe, had been shot in 1963 but remained unreleased until 1969, when De Palma's star had risen sufficiently in the Greenwich Village filmmaking scene.
 De Niro was unknown at the time; the credits mistakenly display his name as "Robert Den [sic]".
 The film is noteworthy for its invocation of silent film techniques and use of the jump-cut.
 De Palma followed this style with various small films for the NAACP and the Treasury Department.

 During the 1960s, De Palma began making a living producing documentaries, notably The Responsive Eye (1966), about The Responsive Eye op-art exhibit curated by William Seitz for MoMA in 1965.
 In an interview with Joseph Gelmis from 1969, De Palma described the film as "very good and very successful.
 It's distributed by Pathe Contemporary and makes lots of money.
 I shot it in four hours, with synched sound.
 I had two other guys shooting people's reactions to the paintings, and the paintings themselves."